chrisparsons83/FFDiscordClub/rules.md

 10.3.
 In the event of a computer failure, the league member must contact a Commissioner via Discord to request a lineup substitution.
 The substitution must be made prior to each player locking.
 The lineup substitution request must not be an edited message so the timestamp can be verified.
 In the event of a request made before a lock, but the commissioner cannot address it before it locks, the commissioner will inform the member’s opponent of the situation, and retroactively set the lineup.

 10.4.
 Empty lineup slots are permitted for strategic purposes.
 Examples include, but not limited to: benching a Monday night player when they are ahead of their opponent who does not have any more active players, not playing a kicker because they don't want to drop a player, playing a player on bye because they don't want to drop a player.
-Players that are going to play an empty lineup spot for strategic purposes need to declare their intent to a Commissioner or in the main FFDiscord Association channel.
+Players that are going to play an empty lineup spot for strategic purposes need to declare their intent to a Commissioner or in the main FFDiscord Club channel.

 10.5.
 Members that do not field a valid lineup must explain their reason, whether it be intentional or unintentional, before waivers clear the following week.
 Members that fail to do this will have their team considered abandoned, and eligible for mid-season replacement.

 10.5b.
 If a member explains their reason after their team becomes eligible for mid-season replacement but before the team has been reassigned to a new owner, the Commissioners may remove the team's eligibility for mid-season replacement and leave the team with the original owner at their discretion.

 10.6.
 Teams eligible for mid-season replacement will be filled in the following order:
-1. Potential members that waitlisted for the FFDiscord Association but did not receive a team.
+1. Potential members that waitlisted for the FFDiscord Club but did not receive a team.
 2. Potential members that volunteer to take over the team based on a notification on the team's eligibility to receive a new owner on the Discord server.

 10.6b.
 If a team eligible for mid-season replacement does not have an owner in time for upcoming games, the Commissioners will set the roster based on maximizing projected fantasy points listed on the website.
 No roster swaps will be made; this may cause a team to not field a valid lineup, particularly if a kicker or D/ST is on bye.